ehedman/sdlSpeedometer/README.md

 The sdlSpeedometer application is a marine instruemnt solution that features electronic instrument displays, typically used on private sailing yachts.
 The look and feel of the visualized instruments tries to mimic the look of real physical instruments and will by design avoid a digital look.

-This application is based on the Rasperry Pi 4B and the [Simple DirectMedia Layer - SDL](https://www.libsdl.org/)
+This application is based on the Rasperry Pi and the [Simple DirectMedia Layer - SDL](https://www.libsdl.org/)

-For the Rasperry Pi 4B the X video backend is used.
+For the Rasperry Pi 4B the (default) kmsdrm video backend is used but the X backend will work as well.
+For the Raspberry Pi 3 b+ the X video backend is rather slow so the kmsdrm backend is recommended.

 The instruments can be accessed one-by-one by clicking on a mouse or directly from the touch screen menu.